Photographic Proof That J.Lo Is The Ultimate Beauty Icon

 Lopez's decades-long career has come with many memorable hair and makeup moments, but for the most part, she's got a clear formula that she sticks to: Her coveted "J.Lo glow" is proof that no amount of bronzer and highlighter is too much.
 Her booty-grazing ponytails and extensions prove hair hath no limits, and her signature peach lipstick is one that should be sold en masse.

-To celebrate her 50th birthday this Wednesday, we're taking a look back at some of her best beauty moments.
+To celebrate her 51th birthday today, we're taking a look back at some of her best beauty moments.
 Ahead, scroll through visible verification that even when she was just "Jenny from the block," J.Lo was far ahead of the beauty game.